 • Feel free to contact us for advice on choosing any equipment for this class.
 And try on and test all of your equipment ahead of time to be sure of fit and function.

 IMPORTANT: You must be very familiar with the firearm you bring to class and how it operates and have experience shooting it—THIS CANNOT BE STRESSED ENOUGH.
-For example: If your gun has an external safety or a decocker mechanism, you will be expected to know how to use it.
-This is not a class for new shooters nor is it the venue to try out a new gun.
+This is not a class for new shooters nor is it the time to try out a gun you’re unfamiliar with.

 What is Training Gear?